How to Clean and Protect Suede and Leather Clothing

-Your big-ticket items -- the soft-leather trench or fun raspberry-colored suede boots-- need special care.
-While no one recommends dunking a leather jacket in a home bath or washing machine, there are some tactics to keep your investment pieces looking their best.
+The big-ticket items in your closet-the soft-leather trench or fun raspberry-colored suede boots-need special care.
+While no one recommends dunking a leather jacket in a home bath or washing machine, there are some tactics you can employ at home to keep your investment pieces looking their best.
 We spoke to Bruce Barish of Ernest Winzer Cleaners, which has specialized in leather cleaning for over 40 years, for some expert advice.

-As much as you want to shield your chic black leather moto from the elements, avoid store-bought protectors.
-The formulations are often so strong, it's impossible to penetrate the water-repellency barrier to clean the garment-- an issue that's especially frustrating when you, say, spill a latte on your favorite suede bag.
-That isn't to say you can't add a protective layer to your garment-- just have a professional do it.
+As much as you want to shield your favorite leather jacket from the elements, it's best to avoid store-bought protectors.
+The formulations are often so strong that it's impossible to penetrate the water-repellency barrier to clean the garment-an issue that's especially frustrating when you, say, spill a latte on your favorite suede bag.
+That isn't to say you can't add a protective layer to your garment-just have a professional do it.
 "What I'm going to spray on, I know I can clean off and get to any stains later," says Barish.

-Caught in a downpour -- now what?
+What should you do if you're caught in a downpour?
 Whatever you do, do not put any leather or suede items in the dryer.
 "Heat is going to end up burning the skin," says Barish.
 "The best thing someone can do is actually just let them air dry."
 For jackets, use a solid hanger so the shoulders can sit properly.
 A flimsy hanger can drag the shoulders down, and the garment can be misshaped during the drying.

-Any mom will tell you: Baby wipes are magic.
-They bail you out of many an emergency.
-In fact, Barish says they're the safest way to remedy small stains and spills on suede and leather.
+As any mom will tell you, baby wipes are magic; they can bail you out of many an emergency.
+As it turns out, Barish says they're the safest way to remedy small stains and spills on suede and leather.
 "I've rarely seen it make the skin darker," he says.
 And most wipes contain some lanolin oil, which is a moisturizing agent.
 But be gentle.
 Don't "rub the heck out of the stain with it," he warns.
 If you're feeling adventurous and decide to DIY a consumer cleaner, always test it in an inconspicuous area first.
 "Make sure it's not drying in a darker shade and discoloring the garment," he says.